camermo84/camermo84/README.md

 - Building more advanced automation pipelines with Docker Compose and CI/CD workflows
 - Expanding desktop app development with .NET and hardware SDK integration
 - Exploring advanced Power BI data models for operational analytics
-- Preparing for soon certification exam in AWS Solutions Architect
+- Preparing for soon certification exam in AWS Solutions Architect Associate having to
 ---

 ## 🌐 Projects